Programmable Boost LED Driver

 After testing out the GBX20 V1, a few changes were made

-and the board was completely redone for better layout and with an
+as described above and the board was completely redone for better layout and with an

 Having had more experience, the GXB20 V2 drivers came together